|

 John Murdoch, building standards manager for East Lothian Council, said: “His calm, helpful and straightforward attitude, linked to his vast knowledge and experience of buildings and their design, will be sadly missed by all who had dealings with him.”

-One, the Cooperage, converted into flats in 1985, is believed to have been the first of its kind and was hailed as a model conversion by the Scottish Development Agency’s Leith Project.
+One of these, the Cooperage, a late eighteenth century warehouse which Gilmour & Stamp converted into flats in 1985, is recognised as the first of conversion of its kind and hailed as exemplary by the Scottish Development Agency’s Leith Project.

 Gilmour & Stamp also took on commissions from across Scotland including a complex of log cabins on Loch Tay and the conceptual work for a marina and leisure village at Craobh Haven, near Oban.